Claude Monet And The Rise Of Japonisme

 The Rise Of Japonisme And Art

 The term Japonisme was coined by the French art critic Philippe Burty in 1872.
-It was a word used to refer to Japan and Japan’s art influence on the west, particularly in Europe.
+It was a word used to refer to Japan and Japan’s art influence on the West, particularly in Europe.

 Following years of isolation, Japan started to open up its country to trade in 1853.
-The start of trade began to see the rise of Japanese art, artifacts, and fabrics, including silks and embroideries; they all made their way into the west and Europe.
+The start of trade began to see the rise of Japanese art, artifacts, and fabrics, including silks and embroideries; they all made their way into the West and Europe.

-What is unique is that Japan was closed off from the western world for so long that the Japanese artists developed art and an artistic style that was utterly untouched by the rest of the world.
+What is unique is that Japan was closed off from the Western world for so long that the Japanese artists developed art and an artistic style that was utterly untouched by the rest of the world.
 The Japanese art was truly Japanese in every way.

 Japanese Art Comes To Paris

 In Paris, the art dealer Siegfried Bing was one of the first importers of Japanese decorative arts into Europe.
-Bing brought the Japanese art and artifacts into his shop La Porte Chinoise and promoted them in his magazine La Japon Artistique, published from 1888 to 1891.
+Bing brought Japanese art and artifacts into his shop La Porte Chinoise and promoted them in his magazine La Japon Artistique, published from 1888 to 1891.

 Bing was also a significant supporter of Art Nouveau, a decorative style that shows its influence on Japan or the Japonisme influence.